terrelsa13/MUMC/README.md

 keep_favorites_audio=1
 keep_favorites_audiobook=1
 ```
-#### Additional options for determining if a media item should be considered marked as a favorite based on specified metadata item:
+#### Option for determining if a media item should be deleted or kept based on other users whitelisted libraries:
 ```python
 #----------------------------------------------------------#
 # Decide how whitelists with multiple users behave